cbuijs/vibe-dns/README.md

 A built-in categorization layer can classify domains (ads, adult, social media, gambling, etc.) with confidence scoring.
 Policies can block categories selectively, per client group.

 **GEOIP and ASN**
-A built-in GEOIP lnd ASN layer can classify domains and IPs for their location or ASN.
+A built-in GEOIP and ASN layer can classify domains and IPs for their location or ASN.
 Policies can block selectively, per client group.

 **Flexible policy engine**
 Policies decide what to do with a query: